Hit-and-Run Lawsuit Loans

 Hit-and-run lawsuit loans are available to injured plaintiffs nationwide.
 Legal funding helps plaintiffs withstand long legal battles.
 It is important to note, however, that if the plaintiff’s only viable option to recover damages is from uninsured coverage, this may limit the amount of funding available as well as the amount of the settlement.

 Speak to a legal professional or funding company to weigh your options.
-You can reach us at (800) 385-3660 or apply online and a friendly case manager will reach out to you same-day.
+You can reach us at (800) 385-3660 or apply online, and a friendly case manager will reach out to you as soon as the same day.

 Credit Card Icon